mariellefoster/plots_and_projects/README.md

 ## Observational Computer Language
 - An observation only computer language, no evaluation
+- literally no side effects... unless you count the Observer Effect

 ## Reply Required Party
 - Party where if people have